OpusCapita/pim-integrations-expression-unit-test/README.md

 ## How to write tests:
 - This framework uses [sinon](http://sinonjs.org/), [chai](http://chaijs.com/api/) and [mocha](https://mochajs.org/)
 - Also you can see examples how to write tests with this framework at this [repository](https://github.com/OpusCapita/stprj-expression-unit-test-examples)
-- All functions you can use in expressions are defined, you just have to set, how they should behave, with [sinon](http://sinonjs.org/)
+- All functions you can use in expressions are defined, you just have to set how they should behave with [sinon](http://sinonjs.org/)